tttmmmyyyy/fixlang/Document.md

 #### `set : I64 -> a -> Array a -> Array a`
 Updates a value of an element at an index of an array.
-This function clones the given array if it is shared between multiple references.
+This function clones the given array if it is shared.

 #### `set! : I64 -> a -> Array a -> Array a`
 Updates a value of an element at an index of an array.
 This function never clones the given array.
-If the given array is shared between multiple references, this function panics.
+If the given array is shared, this function panics.

 #### `sort_by : ((a, a) -> Bool) -> Array a -> Array a`
 Sort elements in an array by "less than" comparator.